 7.10 Prediction

-In linear regression, a predicted value is the estimated mean outcome at \(X=x\), \(E(Y|X=x)\).
-In logistic regression, we predicted the estimated probability of the outcome, \(P(Y=1|X=x)\).
-In Cox regression, we can predict the estimated survival probability at a specific time, \(S\left(t|X=x\right)\), as well as the predicted hazard ratio for an individual relative to a reference individual, \(h\left(t|X=x\right)/h\left(t|X=x_\textrm{ref}\right)\).
+In linear regression, we estimated the mean outcome at \(X=x\), \(E(Y|X=x)\).
+In logistic regression, we estimated the probability of the outcome, \(P(Y=1|X=x)\).
+In Cox regression, we can estimate the survival probability at a specific time, \(S\left(t|X=x\right)\), as well as the hazard ratio for an individual relative to a reference individual, \(h\left(t|X=x\right)/h\left(t|X=x_\textrm{ref}\right)\).

-Example 7.6 (continued): Using the Natality teaching dataset, estimate \(S(30)\), the probability that a preterm birth has not occurred as of 30 weeks, for a married, non-Hispanic Black, 28-year old woman with a previous preterm birth.
+Example 7.6 (continued): Using the Natality teaching dataset, estimate \(S(30)\), the probability that a preterm birth has not occurred as of 30 weeks, for a married, non-Hispanic Black, 28-year-old woman with a previous preterm birth.
 Also, estimate the hazard of preterm birth for this individual relative to a reference individual.

 # Check the spelling of each level